KevinMarquette/kevinmarquette.github.io/_posts/2019-03-18-Powershell-jira-module.md

 ## Clean start

 By building my own module, I get to start clean.
 I have no user-base yet, so backwards compatibility is not something that I have to deal with.
 I get the opportunity to make very different design decisions.
-Ultimately, I am building this module for myself but I feel that other will find some value in it.
+Ultimately, I am building this module for myself but I feel that others will find some value in it.

 # Bulk Scenario

 Our software development lifecycle and workflow is very dependent on Jira.
 We have a unique Jira issue for every code merge into a main branch.
-We have automated scripts that update the tickets when the code gets built and again for every release into a new environment.
-Our largest releases have more than 800 tickets that are updated as part of the production deployment.
+We have automated scripts that update the issues when the code gets built and again for every release into a new environment.
+Our largest releases have more than 800 issues that are updated as part of the production deployment.

-It is those larger releases where we are waiting on a hundred tickets at a time to be transitioned and updated with a release data by JiraPS.
-In our environment, it takes JiraPS about 2 seconds for every action on a ticket.
-So each Jira ticket associated with a release ends up adding 3-4 seconds to the release.
-Every hundred tickets add 5-6 minutes to the release time.
+It is those larger releases where we are waiting on a hundred issuess at a time to be transitioned and updated with a release data by JiraPS.
+In our environment, it takes JiraPS about 2 seconds for every action on an issue.
+So each Jira issues associated with a release ends up adding 3-4 seconds to the release.
+Every hundred issues add 5-6 minutes to the release time.

 I wanted to see if I could do something to speed that up.